andyeske/How-to-CAD-Inventor/README.md

 * Learning how to use the spline tool and project geometry.
 * Learning how to add a picture and sketch on it.

-**Session Activity:** Using the tools learned on Session 2, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 2, we’ll design two objects, namely:
 * An MIT [Intramurals](https://intramurals.mit.edu/wp-content/uploads/sites/2/2019/05/mit-intramurals-color.png) Banner.
 * A keychain of your favorite sports team.